elastisys/compliantkubernetes/docs/operator-manual/access-control.md

 ### Harbor

-1. Super application developer logs in to Harbor via OpenID
+1. Application Developer logs in to Harbor via OpenID

 2. Administrator logs in to Harbor via static admin user.
 !!!note